astrolabsoftware/fink-science-perf/README.md

 #### What is consuming the most: cpu, RAM, or just the machine itself?

-TODO: make measurement on cpu-bound and IO
+TODO: make measurements on cpu-bound and IO